Skip to main content

 Brute Force Attack

 A Brute Force Attack is an unauthorized attempt to access a vehicle’s systems by systematically trying various passwords or codes.
 For instance, it can be used to unlock or start a vehicle without permission, leading to theft or misuse.
-Such Automotive Cyber-attacks target vehicle network systems and pose risks to manufacturers, dealers, and owners, potentially resulting in firmware issues, data breaches, or theft.
+Such Automotive Cyber security attacks target vehicle network systems and pose risks to manufacturers, dealers, and owners, potentially resulting in firmware issues, data breaches, or theft.
 Robust automotive cyber security measures are essential for the brands to prevent these potential damages.

 Phishing Attack